We are not accepting applications for SMSF loans where the fund has less than $300,000 in assets.

 2018 saw all of Australia’s largest banks exit SMSF mortgage approvals, namely:

 - Westpac, along with its subsidiaries St George, Bank SA and Bank of Melbourne.

-- ANZ (this major never really offered SMSF loans to begin with).
+- ANZ (this major bank never really offered SMSF loans, to begin with).

 We’re not entirely sure what decision lenders like Macquarie Bank and Bank of Queensland (BoQ) will make but watch this space.